appujet/lavamusic/README.md

 ## Prisma Setup

-1. Generate the Prisma client:
+5. Generate the Prisma client:

 ```bash
 npm run prisma:push
 ```

-2. Run the migrations:
+Run the migrations (Only if you want to migrate your database)

 ```bash
 npm run prisma:migrate
 ```

-5. Run the bot:
+6. Run the bot:

 ```bash
 npm start